xuhongzuo/DeepOD/README.rst

 * **Unified APIs** across various algorithms.
 * **SOTA models** includes reconstruction-, representation-learning-, and self-superivsed-based latest deep learning methods.
 * **Comprehensive Testbed** that can be used to directly test different models on benchmark datasets (highly recommend for academic research).
-* **Versatile** in different data types including tabular and time-series data (DeepOD will support other data types like images, graph, log, trace, etc in the future, PR is highly welcomed :telescope:).
+* **Versatile** in different data types including tabular and time-series data (DeepOD will support other data types like images, graph, log, trace, etc. in the future, welcome PR :telescope:).
-* **Diverse Network Structures** can be plugged into detection models, we now support LSTM, GRU, TCN, Conv, Transformer for time-series data.
-(PR is also highly welcomed :sparkles:)
+* **Diverse Network Structures** can be plugged into detection models, we now support LSTM, GRU, TCN, Conv, and Transformer for time-series data.  (welcome PR as well :sparkles:)

-If you are intersted in our project, we are pleased to have your stars and forks :thumbsup: :beers: .
+If you are interested in our project, we are pleased to have your stars and forks :thumbsup: :beers: .

 Installation